-- gf\mult.c, gf\div.c and gf\add: Command line tools to do multiplication, division and addition by single numbers. - gf\example\x.c: Example programs to help you use the library. - gf\unit.c: A unit tester to verify that all of the procedures work for given values of w and implementation options. - gf\time.c: A program that times the procedures for given values of w and implementation options. - gf\methods.c: A program that enumerates most of the implementation methods supported by GF-Complete. - gf\poly.c: A program to identify irreducible polynomials in regular and composite Galois Fields.
+- gf\mult.c, gf\div.c and gf\add: Command line tools to do multiplication, division and addition by single numbers. - gf\time.c: A program that times the procedures for given values of w and implementation options. - time\tool.sh: A shell script that helps perform rough timings of the various multiplication, division and region operations in GF-Complete. - gf\methods.c: A program that enumerates most of the implementation methods supported by GF-Complete. - gf\poly.c: A program to identify irreducible polynomials in regular and composite Galois Fields.